-6. School statement on bullying
+1. School statement on bullying

-We believe that all people are made in the image of God and are unconditionally loved by God.
+In accordance with our school vision, we believe that all people are made in the image of God and are unconditionally loved by God.
 Everyone is equal and we treat each other with dignity and respect.
 Our school is a place where everyone should be able to flourish in a loving and hospitable community.

-7. Aims and purpose of the policy
+2. Aims and purpose of the policy